raydiak/Math-Symbolic/README.md

 does a very small number of rearrangements of combinations of operations, like transforming a/b/c into a\*c/b.

-.simplify is currently always called at the end of .new, .isolate, and .evaluate, making calling it directly pointless in most cases.
+.simplify is currently always called at the end of .isolate and .evaluate, so calling it directly is only necessary if other manipulations aren't done on the expression.
 An option to disable this for performance will be added.

 This method is another candidate for the network-searching discussed above under .isolate(), or at least more extensive use of the properties of the